AdilBolatkhanov/RunningTrackerApp/README.md

 # RunningTrackerApp
-An app that tracks your running on Google Map and also can work as a foreground service.
+An app that tracks your running on Google Map that works as a foreground service.
 User can track their progress by viewing all runs and overall statistics: calories burned, distance, time, speed

 ## Applied concepts